abpframework/abp/docs/en/Migration-Guides/Abp-4_3.md

 ### Other Changes

-* `EntityAction.RequiredPermission` has been marked as obsolete, because of performance reasons.
+* `EntityAction.RequiredPermission` has been marked as **obsolete**, because of performance reasons.
 It is suggested to use the `Visible` property by checking the permission/policy yourself and assigning to a variable.